LineNow

 • Accessories / non-regulated → no documents required

-The catalog should let you flip an item to regulated and pick from the standard document types.
-Receiving for that item is then blocked until the required documents are attached.
+The catalog should let you flip an item to regulated and choose which document types your team wants to track.
+Receiving then surfaces the current document status and requires an explicit review when evidence is incomplete.
 Receiving for a non-regulated item — pipe cleaners, lighters, branded merch — flows normally.
 The compliance overhead lives on the regulated lines only.

 2. Supplier licenses: capture, request, expire